Updated 26 Feb 2026

 Tips for pet sitters

-• Ask for tips from pet parents.
-While there are heaps of pet-friendly things to do in Palm Springs, pet parents know their dog best, so ask for tips on where their dog is comfortable walking, dining and exploring.
+- Ask for tips from pet parents.
+While there are plenty of pet-friendly things to do in Palm Springs, pet parents know their dog best, so ask for tips on where their dog is comfortable walking, dining and exploring.

-• Experience Palm Springs through house sitting.
-Fancy exploring Palm Springs for yourself, with a furry friend for a tour guide?
+- Experience Palm Springs through house sitting.
+In the mood to explore Palm Springs for yourself, with a furry friend for a tour guide?
 Click below to find out how to get your house sitting adventure started.

 House sitting in Palm Springs